tanker327/tanker327/README.md

 <div align="left" style="border-bottom: 1px solid #ddd;">

-⚡ **Philosophy** : Write clean code for humans, Optimize for machines, Use AI for both; Ship fast, never fight your tools.
+⚡ **Philosophy** : Write clean code for humans, Optimize for machines, Use AI for both; Ship fast & never fight your tools.

 🐳 **Lifestyle** : Floating in the cloud, Living in containers, Automating everything, Pair-programming with AI to bend reality a bit.

-🚀 **Current Focus** : Map the missions, Orchestrate agents, Deliver the innovations, Scale the revolution
+🚀 **Current Focus** : Map the missions, Orchestrate agents, Deliver the innovations, Scale the revolution.

 </div>